-Graduate Programs
+Graduate Program

-Applicants for graduate degree programs must have earned a baccalaureate degree from an USDE accredited college or university, or its equivalent.
+Applicants for the Graduate Program must have earned a baccalaureate degree from an USDE accredited college or university, or its equivalent.
 The student's undergraduate overall grade point average must be 2.0 or higher for admittance.

-Applicants for the ThM program must have completed the Master of Divinity (a minimum of 90 credit hours, including one year each of biblical Greek and Hebrew), or equivalent, with a minimum 3.0 GPA, prior to enrollment.
+Applicants for the Master of Theology must have completed the Master of Divinity (a minimum of 90 credit hours, including one year each of biblical Greek and Hebrew), or equivalent, with a minimum 3.0 GPA, prior to enrollment.
 Those who have not completed the biblical language requirement may still enroll but must complete the first-year language requirements before proceeding to subsequent years of language study.
 This may be accomplished concurrently while enrolled.